 Depending on the design of the sofa, high strength webbing or sinuous steel springs are used to provide support to the seat cushions.

 If your new Freedom sofa feels or looks a little different to the one you saw in the store (the seat may feel firmer; the fabric might look tighter), that’s because your furniture is brand new, unlike the store’s floor sample which may have already been well “run-in” by many visitors.

 If your purchase of a new sofa, that is an identical article and/or has the same colour as a sofa that you already own, it is possible that because of fabric dye-lots you may note slight differences in shades of colour between the two.

 Similar to a new car, your sofa may have a strong smell after it is unpacked.
 This is normal and after airing in a well-ventilated room or open space, the smell will dissipate.
 Depending on the surrounding environment the smell may dissipate quickly or over a longer period of time.

 Correct care will extend your furniture’s life and value.
 Various factors determine the life expectancy of your fabric, for example colour, weight and fibre content.
 Due to so many variables, some fabrics may require specific, specialised cleaning solutions or procedures.
-See the Fabric Care Label attached to your sofa or consult a furniture sales specialist at your closest store and follow our tips below.DO
+Hence it is impossible to provide a single cleaning code for all fabrics.

-We highly recommend purchasing a freedom Fabric Care Kit with your sofa purchase.
+We highly recommend purchasing a Freedom Fabric Protection Kit with your sofa purchase.
 This will provide you with the correct products in order to care for your fabric sofa.
-These fabric care products are for spot cleaning only.
-Closely follow the individual usage directions for each product in the Care Kit.
+But remember, these fabric care products are for spot cleaning only.
+You must closely follow the individual usage directions for each product in the Care Kit.
 If stains persist, consult a Professional Upholstery Cleaning Service.